telus/tds-core/src/components/Card/Card.md

 Card also supports a 'grey' or 'lavender' `variant`.
 These appear flat, while the default white Card appears floating.

-Note:

-- Headings should use their natural colour
-- Spacing between Headings and content should be `1rem`

 ```jsx {"props": {"className": "docs__layout-horizontally"}}
 <div className="wrapper">
   <Card variant="lavender">